QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/multitasking/index.md

 **Breakdown** 🍔

-Since multiple variable may read/edit the variable used in `a_condition`, we need a mutex.
+Since each thread may read/edit variables used in `a_condition`, we need a mutex.

-The condition is something that we define, such as `n != 5`.
-If the condition is true, `pthread_cond_wait` will unlock the mutex, and wait for a `pthread_cond_broadcast`.
+The condition is something that we define, such as `n == 5`.
+If the condition is true, `pthread_cond_wait` will unlock the mutex, and wait for `pthread_cond_broadcast`.

+It means we can't use the resource and wait ⏳.

+Otherwise, we can access the resource, and work on it.
+Once we are done, we need to tell others using `pthread_cond_broadcast` 📢.

 `pthread_cond_broadcast` is a method that we call to notify any waiting thread that they should wake up as `a_condition` may have changed.

+👉 The condition always changes, but not all threads may be able to access the resource once they wake up; some will go back to sleep.

 </div></div>